Huegoxaga/notes/python/tools-and-packages.md

   - After figure 1 is plotted, `plt.figure(2)` will create a second tab
   - Or, `plt.figure("Title Text", figsize=(width, height))`
 - `plt.subplot(xyz)` defines subplots within one figure, should be called before drawing each subplot
+  - `x` is the row number, `y` is the column number, `z` is the index starting from `1`
-  - It is the same as `plt.subplot(rows, cols, index)`, rows and cols defines the shape of the grid, index is the start location from top-left, starting from `1`
+  - Rows and cols defines the shape of the grid, index is the start location from top-left
+  - It is the same as `plt.subplot(rows, cols, index)`
 - `plt.legend()` add legend base on labels automatically
   - `plt.legend(['firstLineLegend','firstLineLegend'])` set legend text.
   - `plt.legend(loc='upper left')` or `plt.legend(loc=(percent_from_left, percent_from_bottom))` set the legend location.